 How I work with Stress, Anxiety and Panic Attacks

 The symptoms of stress, anxiety and panic can be completely terrifying and can take over our lives.
 A priority of my anxiety counselling sessions is to show you how to relax using the techniques of mindfulness and breathing which you can use regularly to help yourself.
-I can give you relaxation and visualisation CDs that you can listen to in your own time.
+I can give you a whole range of relaxation and visualisation CDs/downloadable mp3s that you can listen to in your own time.
 We will also talk about what is actually happening in the body, and what is not.
 I work with you to gain insights into your fears, get a sense of control over what’s happening to you, raise your self-esteem, learn to set boundaries and prioritise your own needs.
 I can help you to deal with negative thinking that and to think more positively, to use your imagination to rehearse successful outcomes instead of bad ones.
 None of this needs to take a long time – most people see results after only a couple of sessions of counselling.

 What are Stress, Anxiety and Panic Attacks?